marcodpt/paw/README.md

 understand and modify without messing with JavaScript) and be located in template tags in the index.html file.
  - It is not allowed to use inline style in the index.html file (nor in templates).
-All styling must come from a set of classes (as minimal as possible) defined for the application, thus maintaining consistency in the layout.
+All styling must come from a set of CSS rules (like an opinated CSS reset) and classes (as fewer classes names as possible) defined for the application, thus maintaining consistency in the layout.
  - The application's views are accessed by routing the page's hash, and any change in the page's state must result in a different hash to be able to share links with a well-defined state.